dr-jts/games/cards.md

 ### Play
 * A player can either draw a card from stock, or from discard pile
 * Then they must discard a card (but not one drawn from the discard pile)
+* Before discarding, a player can:
+  * **Declare 31** if their hand is worth 31 or more
+  * **Knock** if they think their hand is worth more than the hand of some other player

 ### Scoring
 * Aces are high; face cards are worth 10
-* A hand value is the sum of the cards in one suit
+* A hand value is the highest total of cards in one suit

 ## Scoring
 * when you lose a life, you put one chip into the kitty in the centre of the table.